 Today marks World Environment Day and a perfect opportunity to talk to Carol Cox, Managing Director of OSO Environmental regarding plastic recycling and getting thoughts from OSO on this subject.

-In 2019, Comply Direct invested in a plastic recycling facility and accredited re-processor based in Leeds, to support UK re-processing for the benefit of our members.
-These are sister companies OSO Polymers and OSO Environmental, whom together are an ambitious, Environment Agency accredited secondary waste material sourcing facility.
-OSO Polymers process and convert plastic waste whilst OSO Environmental receive, store and monitor the movement of the waste, whether that be to support the factory or support other plastic processing companies in the UK or overseas.
+In 2019, Comply Direct invested in supporting UK re-processing for the benefit of our members.
+This is in the form of OSO Environmental, who are an ambitious, Environment Agency accredited secondary waste material sourcing facility.
+OSO Environmental receive, store and monitor the movement of the waste, utilising plastic processing companies in the UK or overseas.

 Melanie Harper interview's Carol: